volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 While this is fine for small components, like we have, remember that re-creating components from scratch (which is done when key changes) can be expensive if components are big in size.

 ## Summary

+In this article, we learned why it is better not to use props as arguments to the **useState** hook.

+In some cases it can be done, but only if you are sure that the component should not react to the changes in props, like in our example with the initial state - if it can never be changed, it is totally fine to initialize the state using it.

+There are a few ways to fix an issue if you encountered it:

+* Keep the state in parent component and make the child fully controlled - pass the **value** and update function to it
+* Keep the state in child component and implement **useEffect**, which listens for prop updates and updates the local state
+* Destroy and re-create the child component when the prop changes

+I suggest you to stick to either of the first two solutions, depending on your requirements, since the third one can have some (rather small) impact on your application's performance.